FGasper/p5-CBOR-Free/README.md

 Perl undef is encoded as CBOR null.
 (NB: No Perl value encodes as CBOR undefined.)
 - Scalar references are encoded via [CBOR’s “indirection” tag](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
+- Via the optional `preserve_references` flag, circular and shared references may be preserved.
+Without this flag, shared references are not preserved, and circular references cause an exception.
 - Instances of [CBOR::Free::Tagged](https://metacpan.org/pod/CBOR::Free::Tagged) are encoded as tagged values.

 An error is thrown on excess recursion or an unrecognized object.